Non-Archimedean geometry of Artin fans: Introduction

-Artin fans have been introduced in \cite{AbramovichWise_invlogGromovWitten} and \cite{AbramovichChenMarcusWise_boundedness} in order to study the toroidal birational geometry of the moduli space of logarithmically stable maps.
-The main point hereby is that they form a convenient and flexible framework to study toroidal modifications via subdivisions, expanding on K. Kato's construction via his theory of fans in \cite[Section 10]{Kato_toricsing} as well as the original approach in \cite[Section II.2]{KKMSD_toroidal}.
-In the upcoming \cite{Ulirsch_logflattening} the author intends to use the framework of Artin fans and its connections to toroidal modifications in order to further develop his logarithmic reinterpretation of Tevelev's theory of tropical compactifications (see \cite{Tevelev_tropcomp} and \cite{Ulirsch_tropcomplogreg}).
+Artin fans have been introduced in \cite{AbramovichWise_invlogGromovWitten, AbramovichChenMarcusWise_boundedness} in order to study the toroidal birational geometry of the moduli space of logarithmically stable maps.
+The main point hereby is that they form a convenient and flexible framework to study toroidal modifications via subdivisions, expanding on K. Kato's construction via Kato fans in \cite[Section 10]{Kato_toricsing} as well as the original approach for toroidal embeddings in \cite[Section II.2]{KKMSD_toroidal}.